 Automation of manual tasks, such as tax return preparation, bookkeeping, data collection, tax submission and report generation creates greater efficiency within your practice and more convenience for the client.
 It's a form of artificial intelligence.
 For example, the automation of your accounts payable function would extract invoices, reconcile them with a purchase order, and process the invoice and the payment.
-Meanwhile, automated compliance tools take care of paperwork such as documents you are required to file with your relevant taxation department.
+Meanwhile, automated compliance tools take care of Tax Office paperwork, such as BAS and IAS documentation.